Kentucky Court Records

 Sealing and Expunging Criminal Records in Kentucky

 The aftermath of getting a conviction in Kentucky presents many complications.
-Persons with convictions often experience challenges in getting a job, housing, and good credit.
-In most cases, employers find out about employees’ criminal history by conducting a criminal background check.
-Kentucky state laws have provisions for persons who seek to have their criminal histories restricted from public access.
-Convicts, suspects, and victims may be eligible to apply to have their records removed from the public.
+Individuals with convictions often face challenges in securing employment, housing, and establishing good credit.
+In most cases, employers discover an employee’s criminal history through a criminal background check.
+Kentucky state laws provide provisions for individuals seeking to restrict their criminal histories from public access.
+Convicts, suspects, and victims may be eligible to apply to have their records removed from the public record.

-Note: Victims’ rights are under protection by federal and state laws, part of which includes keeping their information confidential.
+Note: Victims’ rights are protected by federal and state laws, part of which includes keeping their information confidential.
 A few exceptions to the rule exist, such as persons forced into prostitution, thus making them both victims and convicts at the same time.

-The Difference Between Sealing and Expunging Criminal Records Kentucky
+The Difference Between Sealing and Expunging Criminal Records in Kentucky

-When a record is under seal in Kentucky, it is not available to everyone in public.
-Instead, sealed records are generally available only to persons with a direct stake in the record, such as the persons listed in the record and their attorneys on the case.
+When a record is under seal in Kentucky, it is not accessible to the public.
+Instead, sealed records are generally available only to individuals with a direct stake in the record, such as the persons listed in the record and their attorneys involved in the case.
 Additionally, court authorities and certain law enforcement agencies may have access to records under seal.
 Sealed records, although hidden from the public, still keep all legal implications.
-Expungement in Kentucky is a permanent deletion of a criminal record that presents the involved person as though they never had one.
-It involves a complete removal from the entire system such that a background check will not yield any record of that case.
+Expungement in Kentucky is the permanent deletion of a criminal record, which presents the involved person as though they had never had one.
+It involves a complete removal from the entire system, such that a background check typically does not yield any record of that case.

 How to Seal a Criminal Record in Kentucky

-Adult criminal records do not get sealed in Kentucky.
+Adult criminal records in Kentucky are not eligible for sealing.
 Records are only sealed in cases about juvenile offenses and other civil cases.
 Some of these eligible records go under seal by state statutes.
 Among them are personal information about involved parties, information about minors, financial details, and trade secrets.
 Other cases that may get sealing approval are merit-based.
-The requestor must file a petition to the court of current jurisdiction requesting to have the records placed under seal.
-After a court hearing, the judge decides whether to issue a court order in approval or decline the request.
+The requester must file a petition to the court of the current jurisdiction requesting that the records be placed under seal.
+After a court hearing, the judge decides whether to issue a court order approving or declining the request.
 A general guideline is that the basis for the request must outweigh the need for public knowledge.
 Such reasons often revolve around the safety of involved parties or the need to control external influences that may affect a fair trial.

-• Misdemeanors where there is no limit to how many misdemeanor convictions can get expunged.
-Each one depends on the merit of the case;
+- Misdemeanors, where there is no limit to how many misdemeanor convictions may be expunged.
+Each one depends on the merit of the case.

 All sex offenses and crimes against minors do not qualify for expungement.
 Also, some repeat misdemeanor convictions may not be eligible.
 Multiple class D felonies qualify, provided they are part of the same case or incident and do not come under the following categories: